This Privacy Notice will inform you about:

 - To restrict the processing activities related to your Personal Information (and, where our processing is based on your consent, you may withdraw that consent, without affecting the lawfulness of our processing based on consent before its withdrawal);

-- To request that we erase your Personal Information erased;
+- To have your Personal Information erased;

 - To have Personal Information, which you have voluntarily provided to us, produced in a structured, commonly used, and machine-readable format, including for the purpose of transmitting it to another party; and

 - To require us not to send you marketing communication.

 Please note that the above individual rights are not absolute, and we may be entitled to refuse requests where certain exceptions apply.
 If you have given your consent and you wish to withdraw it, please contact our Privacy Manager by phone at 314-246-7333 or email email@example.com.
 Please note that where our processing of your personal data relies on your consent and where you then withdraw that consent, we may not be able to provide all or some aspects of our services to you and/or it may affect the provision of those services.

 If you have any questions about your rights regarding your Personal Information, please simply write to us at the postal address provided in our Contact Information below or contact our Privacy Manager by phone at 314-246-7333 or email firstname.lastname@example.org, or the postal address below where you may initiate a request to access, reject, correct, restrict, or erase your Personal Information, or where you may initiate a request for transfer of your Personal Information or initiate a request that we refrain from sending you marketing information.

 Webster is committed to resolving complaints about your privacy and our processing of your personal information.
 If you have an inquiry or complaint regarding this Privacy Notice, you should first contact our Privacy Manager by phone (314-246-7333) or email (email@example.com).
 In the event that resolution cannot be reached, you may also contact your local data protection authority (“DPA”), which may investigate your complaint further.